ncsa/psync/README.md

 * [ Python Virtual Env ] ( http://docs.python-guide.org/en/latest/dev/virtualenvs/ )

 # Notes
-1. All commands in this readme are assumed to be run as root unless otherwise specified.
 1. This version depends on [ pylut ] (https://github.com/ncsa/pylut), (included
    as a submodule) thus it is specific to Lustre.
 Psync can be made more generic by replacing the dependency on Pylut with any other library that